carlosgavina/is.js/README.md

 __Current Version:__ 0.3

-Tiny and bulletproof way to check variable types in javascript.
+Tiny and bulletproof way to check variable types and do ternary operators in javascript.

 ## Why?